espruino/EspruinoDocs/info/Bangle.js2 Technical.md

 * [`BANGLEJS2.py`](https://github.com/espruino/Espruino/blob/master/boards/BANGLEJS2.py) describes the build
   * The `SPIFLASH` device causes `SPIFLASH_BASE` to be defined, which enables external SPI flash memory support in [`jshardware.c`](https://github.com/espruino/Espruino/blob/master/targets/nrf5x/jshardware.c)

 Hardware
 --------

+The watch body is made of ABS plastic, with the LCD+touchscreen assembly glued to the front.

 Want to get inside?
 Check out the [Bangle.js 2 Disassembly page](/Bangle.js2+Disassembly)

+There are CAD files for the Bangle.js 2 stand, as well as an STL of the watch body [available here](https://github.com/espruino/EspruinoBoard/blob/master/Bangle.js2)

 PCB
 ---